nmxmxh/master-ovasabi/docs/generated/pkg/logger/README.md

 ### Config

-Config holds the configuration for the logger
+Config holds the configuration for the logger.

 ### Logger

-Logger is the interface for logging
+Logger is the interface for logging.